samos123/samos123.github.com/content/istio/securing-redis-with-istio-tls-origination.md

 Istio sidecar upgraded the connection to TLS in the background.
 If you need even more validation, go and create another deployment but this time set the annotation to `sidecar.istio.io/inject: "false"`.
-That will prevent Istio from injecting a side car.
+That will prevent Istio from injecting a sidecar.
 After you do that you will notice that you can not connect to Redis anymore if your Redis is enforcing TLS.

 You can also Check the logs of the istio-proxy to see that Istio is indeed making the TLS connections.

 ```bash
 kubectl logs deploy/redis-client -c istio-proxy
 ```